Createdd/Writing/2018/articles/MLIntroP3.md

 ## Dimensionality Reduction and Principal Component Analysis (PCA)

 Reducing data from multiple dimensions to 2 or 3 dimensions through data compression allows to plot data and give valuable additional insight.
+Simply reducing data can speed up the running time of a learning algorithm and reduces the space needed for storage.

+### PCA

 The most common algorithm is principal component analysis.
 The idea behind it is to reduce a dimension by finding a direction (vector) onto which to project the data to minimize the projection error.
 When plotted, the algorithm might look similar to the linear regression model.
 However, it is important to note that in linear regression the variable y is predicted by the variable x, whereas in PCA the different variables x are treated equally.